hoverduck/home-assistant.io/source/_integrations/telegram_broadcast.markdown

 api_key:
   description: The API token of your bot.
   required: true
   type: string
+name:
+  description: A unique name to identify this bot in service calls.
+Only necessary if multiple bots are configured.
+  required: false
+  type: string
 parse_mode:
   description: Default parser for messages if not explicit in message data, either `html` or `markdown`.